pamelafox/pamelafox/README.md

 ### 🏳️‍🌈 Happy Pride! 🏳️‍🌈 May everyone love freely. 👩🏽‍❤️‍💋‍👩🏼 👨🏼‍❤️‍👨🏿 👩🏻‍❤️‍👨🏼

-I'm Pamela Fox, a Cloud Advocate in Python at Microsoft. 🐍 ☁️ Upcoming talks: [FlaskCon 2023](https://flaskcon.com/2023/)
+I'm Pamela Fox, a Cloud Advocate in Python at Microsoft. 🐍 ☁️ Upcoming talks: [MS AI Tour: San Francisco](https://msevents.microsoft.com/event?id=2142590774).

 If you're looking to get started with Python on Azure, here are my Azure-related repositories: